Ohm-Rishabh/GPU-Programming/README.md

 # GPU-Programming
-List of all GPU Programming Assignments
+List of all GPU Programming Projects